Frequently Asked Questions

 - How is Soft Crete Installed?

 Our materials arrive along with our installation crews, Rubber (part A) is packaged in 55lb bags or larger returnable containers, our binding agent (part B) is packaged in sealed pails.
 Prior to installation, our crews will assure that the surface is prepped for installation.
 Riding of contaminants and pre determining transition points.
 Materials are then mixed on site in a mid size mortar mixer, from the mixer the material is transported to the installation area, poured and troweled in place.
-The end result is an aesthetically pleasing seamless surface.

 - What is the cure time?